Gnibor/MPU60X0_RaspberryPi_Pico/README.md

-# MPU-60X0 Driver for RP Pico
+# MPU-60X0 Driver for Raspberry Pi Pico

 Lightweight C driver for the **MPU-60X0** 6-axis IMU designed for the **Raspberry Pi Pico**.
 Provides clean register-level implementation with automatic scaling and structured device API.